GriffinSailor/Minesweeper/README.md

 # Minesweeper
-The classic game, with difficulty levels designed after the google difficulty standard
+The classic game with difficulty levels designed after the google difficulty standard

 ## Current Status
   The game is essentially finished.
 The user is able to play the game in full through the terminal with fleshed out difficulty options.